PDPM is coming. Paragon Rehabilitation is prepared!

 - Patient Care — To focus on the patient’s condition and resulting care needs rather than on the amount of care provided in order to determine Medicare payment.

-- Medicare — To modernize Medicare through innovation in SNF, meaningful quality measure reporting.
+- Outcomes — To modernize Medicare through innovation in SNF, meaningful quality measure reporting.

-- Cost — The aggregate payment to providers has not changed but is distributed among five case mix groups and one non-case mix group.
-Medicare has indicated PDPM reduces administrative costs and increase focus on resident care.
+- Cost — Medicare has indicated PDPM reduces administrative costs and increases focus on resident care.

 - Clinically Relevant Factors — PDPM focuses on clinically relevant factors, rather than volume-based service for determining Medicare payment, by using ICD-10 diagnosis codes and other patient characteristics as the basis for patient classification.